nicodinh/IEC-62304/README.md

 ### Checklist
 #### A. General Requirements
 ##### Quality management system
+> ISO 13485 Medical devices -- Quality management systems -- Requirements for regulatory purposes
 ##### Risk management
+> The management of risks for medical devices is described by the International Organization for Standardization (ISO) in ISO 14971:2007, Medical Devices—The application of risk management to medical devices, a product safety standard.
+The standard provides a process framework and associated requirements for management responsibilities, risk analysis and evaluation, risk controls and lifecycle risk management.
 ##### Software safety classification
 #### B. Software development process
 ##### Software development planning